NCPlyn/ArDash/README.md

 ## How to use
 1. Download this repository from releases.
 2. Extract it somewhere, where it will stay.
 (Best probs is you user folder)
+3. [Download](http://go.microsoft.com/fwlink/?LinkId=863262) and install this .net framework for the Binding app
 ### Arduino side
 1. Open the .ino file in Arduino IDE (or anywhere else where you can compile it and upload it)
 2. Edit it to your desires (On default for now it has only four buttons) (Add more "if"s and print commands(print needs to have two numbers - like "01" or "84"))